This is article #28 out of 50 in The Startup Marketing Playbook.

 When a prospect comes to the booth, you want to have paper collateral as a visual aide to walk them through the product.
-The prospect takes this collateral with them, which ideally includes your contact information.
+The prospect takes the collateral with them, which should always include your contact information.
 When creating show collateral, keep things simple.
 I limit it to 3 items, typically 1-page flyers.
-Have these printed and reviewed prior to the show.
+It’s important to have these printed and reviewed prior to the show.

-To determine how much collateral to buy, I always find there are leftovers as everyone overestimates how many prospects will actually take collateral, and ends up with excess materials.
-I’d recommend going light here and saving the money for other booth elements.
+To determine how much collateral to purchase, I have found everyone overestimates the number of prospects that will actually take collateral, and ends up with excess materials.
+I’d recommend spending less here and saving the money for other more important booth elements.

-If you are able to sell product at the booth, be sure to have customer agreements (if you use a paper contract) or the ability to have customers fill out a digital form on an iPad.
+If you sell product at the booth, be sure to have customer agreements available (if you use a paper contract) or the ability to have customers fill out a digital form on an iPad.

-The convention center usually has wireless Internet available, and it is often very expensive ($2,000 – $3,000).
-Therefore, consider using MiFi hotspots or smartphone Internet access as well.
-Keep in mind, when thousands of people are in a convention center, smartphone Internet coverage can be degraded.
+The convention center usually provides wireless Internet, and it is often very expensive ($2,000 – $3,000).
+Therefore, consider using MiFi hotspots or smartphone Internet access instead.
+Keep in mind though that when thousands of people are in a convention center, smartphone Internet coverage can be degraded.

 Some companies like to have “swag” to giveaway at the booth.
-This could be pens, stress balls or a more clever item that prospects are interested in.
-This stuff is usually junk, and I try to avoid it.
-If you have a limited budget, I’d rather allocate that money to other elements that help you present the product.
-With that said, having a bowl of free candy is a simple and cheap way to get people to the booth.
+This could be pens, stress balls or some other clever item that attracts prospects.
+This stuff is usually junk and I try to avoid it.
+If you have a limited budget, it’s better to allocate that money to other elements which help you present the product.
+With that said, having a bowl of individually wrapped free candy is a simple and cost effective way to get people to the booth.

-When we set up for my company’s trade show last year, we created a ridiculously long shopping list of items to have on hand just in case.
+When we set up for my company’s trade show last year, we created an extremely long shopping list of items to have on hand just in case.
 These included: